TinyTinfoil/Musical-Pomodoro/README.md

 There is an estimated completion time displayed below.
 If you let your computer fall asleep, or pause the playlist, it gets updated automatically.

-## Tips

-* Remember, you can play *anything* from a tab on YouTube.
-This includes playlists and things like the watch later queue.
-* Let your music playlist be more intense than the break playlist, and within them, have lighter songs at the top and more intense songs at the bottom
-* Sound effects, if you choose to use them, work best in your break playlist (although I'm thinking of adding the ability to have dedicated sound effects in the future)
-* You can't cheat the timer.
-If you shut your computer away after an extended break, the timer will adjust the remaining times.
-* But at the same time, make sure that you **don't make your computer sleep when you're actively working on a task or during a break**, because the timer won't count it.